Ergouzii/map-reduce/README.md

 `ThreadPool_work_queue_t` can extend infinitely since it is a linked list, so we don't have to worry that too much work will fill up the queue.

-Inside `ThreadPool_t`, I have a `mutex` and a `cond`, they are used as synchronization primitives. `max_thread_num` keeps a record of how many threads are in the threadpool, so when the threadpool is destroy, I can know how many threads need to be waited/`join()`. `shutdown` is just a
+Inside `ThreadPool_t`, `max_thread_num` keeps a record of how many threads are in the threadpool, so when the threadpool is destroy, I can know how many threads need to be waited/`join()`. `shutdown` is a flag to let make sure the threadpool is ONLY destroyed when `ThreadPool_destroy` is called, where `shutdown` is set to 1.

+I have a `mutex` and a `cond` used as synchronization primitives.
+I use `mutex` whenever the shared data structures (e.g., work queue) is changed by whichever thread, so the data is not messed up by them. 'cond` is used to let `Thread_run` know when to wait for `ThreadPool_add_work` is done.
+I tested them right after finishing `threadpool.c` by writing a `main` and a `work_func`. `main` initializes the threadpool and `work_func` is the work to be added (it just `sleep` for 2 seconds).
+By printing out the threads' status in the functions, I trusted my threadpool is working fine.

+I modified `ThreadPool_add_work` to take one more argument `isMapperWork`.
+The reason is that I am using the threadpool for both mapper and reducers, so `ThreadPool_add_work` needs a way to know whether the work to be added is a mapper or reducer; otherwise calling `stat()` on non-string `arg`s will cause errors.

 # References: